Best Resveratrol Supplement

 Photo by Innerbody Research

-For most of us, aging comes with numerous unpleasant realities.
-The vigor of youth fades, and we find ourselves increasingly wrinkled, tired, fragile, and diseased.
+For many of us, aging can come with numerous unpleasant realities.
+The vigor of youth fades, and we find ourselves increasingly wrinkled, tired, fragile, and, in some cases, diseased.
 That all sounds pretty grim, but there are certain things we can do — foods we can eat or supplements we can take — that have the potential to offset this process.

 Resveratrol, a polyphenol found in fruits, nuts, wine, and other foods, has been studied extensively for its ability to combat the effects of aging, from mitigating inflammation and oxidative stress to improving memory and skin quality.